-For small cuts of meat like our strips here, sprinkle 1 tsp of baking soda for every 12 ounces of meat all over the beef and toss to coat (I used 2 tsps since I was cooking 24 ounces of beef).
+Pro Tip: For small cuts of meat like our strips here, sprinkle 1 teaspoon of baking soda for every 12 ounces of meat all over the beef and toss to coat (I used 2 tsps since I was cooking 24 ounces of beef).
 Let sit for at least 15 minutes but no longer than 30, and rinse off with water.

 How and why does this trick work you may be wondering?
 According to the Tasting Table, “The baking soda alkalizes the meat’s surface, making it harder for the proteins to bond and thereby keeping the meat tenderer when cooked.”

 I actually learned this the hard way before and by adding the corn starch to the sauce, it thickened up way too much right off the bat and the Instant Pot didn’t pressurize correctly because there wasn’t enough liquid in the pot.
 Remember that the liquid in the Instant Pot is what produces steam, allowing it to pressurize.
 Not enough liquid = not enough steam = not enough pressure.

 Finish it up: Then add the sauce back in to the pot, along with the broccoli, and mix it all together.
-Gently sprinkle in a bit more cornstarch if at this point you think you want a thicker sauce, but 3 tbsp will yield pretty nice results, producing a sauce that is rich and not runny or overly goopy.
+Gently sprinkle in a bit more cornstarch if at this point you think you want a thicker sauce, but 3 tablespoon will yield pretty nice results, producing a sauce that is rich and not runny or overly goopy.

 Spoon the beef dish over traditional white rice, cauliflower rice or zoodles if you’re watching carbs, or quinoa if you want to get a bit more protein in your dish.